grip-on-software/export-exchange/README.md

 A working version of the [GPG
 exchange](https://github.com/lhelwerd/gpg-exchange) library is required.
-Follow the instructions there to install the GPG dependencies and the use the following command:
+Follow the instructions there to install the GPG dependencies.

+Then install all PYthon dependencies using the following command:

-`pip install gpg_exchange'
+`pip install -r requirements.txt`

 # Running